shmizhang/xovee.github.io/README.md

 It's just like a competition.
 Player A tells me to put many fancy stuffs on the page, but player B tells me you need to be concise and clear, otherwise the visitor's attention would be distracted.

 As a result, I was sometimes busying on adding features and the next day I deleted them all.
+You will never be satisfied.

 Anyway, I prefer a simple design and keep controlling myself not to obey this rule.